Registration and login are required to submit items online and to check the status of current submissions.

 - The sources cited should at least 80% come from those published in the last 10 years.
 The sources cited are primary sources in the forms of journal articles, books, and research reports, including theses and dissertations.
 Citations from journal should be at least 80% of the total references cited.

-- Quotation and references follows APA style and the latter should be included at the end of the article in the following examples:
+- Quotation and references follows IEEE style and the author's biography should be included at the end of the article.